 OPENspace Projects

-Recently, Dr Simon Bell, co-director of OPENspace, introduced the BlueHealth Toolkit, a tried and tested free resource that urban planners and designers can consult and benefit from while working on blue space projects (blue space is defined as all forms of natural and manmade surface water).
+Recently, Professor Simon Bell, co-director of OPENspace, introduced the BlueHealth Toolkit, a tried and tested free resource that urban planners and designers can consult and benefit from while working on blue space projects (blue space is defined as all forms of natural and manmade surface water).
 This toolkit was a part of the BlueHealth project, a research initiative that probed into the interconnections between urban blue spaces, climate, and health.
-The project, spanning four years between 2016—20, brought together large-scale data surveys with local interventions to emphasise on the interconnections.
+The project, spanning four years between 2016—20, brought together large-scale data surveys with local interventions to emphasise the interconnections.

 Climate and Health